esrever10/remnote-plugin-math-helper/README.md

 - Provides autocomplete suggestions in a popup menu when user input LaTex math formula.
 - Provides a general rule format to customize the autocomplete behavior so that users can add arbitrary autocomplete rules and modify built-in rules, not just mathematical formulas.
 - Do a variety of mathematical operations directly in rems.
+- Automatically add space on both sides of the latex block.

 ## Showcase